Featured image of post Kubernetes Network Policies Explained: A Practical Guide to Kubernetes Network Policies

 3

-kubectl get networkpolicies -A
+kubectl get networkpolicies -A # See all active policies

-# Check pod labels
+kubectl get pods --show-labels # Confirm pod labels

-1. Policy Conflicts
+3. Policy Overlap and Conflicts

 Performance Considerations